Courses

 Fall, Spring.

 A nationally renowned choral ensemble and vibrant student-driven organization specializing in repertoire for tenors and basses.
 Collaborates frequently with the Chorus to present mixed-voice repertoire and major works.
+Maintains a rigorous rehearsal and concert schedule and performs a wide variety of choral repertoire from throughout history and across the globe.
 Tours and records annually.

 Full details for MUSIC 3603 - Glee Club